 MP filed the Initial Study Report (ISR) on October 19, 2020.
 An ISR Meeting was held on October 29, 2020, and an ISR Meeting Summary was filed with FERC on November 23, 2020.
 The ISR contained the Water Quality Studies, Desktop Entrainment and Impingement Studies, and Cultural Resources Studies for both Projects.
 The Cultural Resources Studies were filed as privileged and were provided to the SHPO via email on October 19, 2020.
-The Recreation Resources Studies were not performed in 2020 due to the COVID-19 pandemic and were being performed in 2021.
+The Recreation Resources Studies were not performed in 2020 due to the COVID-19 pandemic and are being performed in 2021.
 MP filed a notification with FERC regarding the Recreation Studies on April 10, 2020.
+MP has included the Recreation Resources Study results for the individual Projects through mid-July 2021 in this Draft License Application (DLA) and will file the final study reports with the Final License Application (FLA).
 No additional comments on the ISR were filed besides those comments expressed at the ISR Meeting and discussed in the ISR Meeting Summary.
 MP filed Addendums to the Phase I Reconnaissance Survey Reports on November 24, 2020.
+A log of the correspondence completed to date, as well as copies of associated correspondence is provided in Appendix A.